The Line and the Area chart look very similar. They even facilitate the same kind of analysis yet they cannot be used interchangeably.

 Let’s understand the scenarios where these charts shine through in their own right.

-Let’s say you visualize your Revenue vs Expenses data using an area chart.
+Let’s say you visualize your Revenue vs. Expenses data using an area chart.

 From this chart, we can get an approximate idea of the profits for the period by visually subtracting the expenses from the revenue.

-Similar to a stacked column chart, a stacked area chart displays part-to-whole relations by showing the constituent parts of a whole one over the other.
+stacked column chart, a stacked area chart displays part-to-whole relations by showing the constituent parts of a whole one over the other.

 Let’s say you want to visualize your sales per region.

-For more insights on charting best practices, check out this space.
+For more insights on charting best practices, check

 T